 It doesn’t matter if you are a fashion designer, a product designer or an interior designer, you can be part of this new movement to better the world.

 It’s time for fast fashion to leave and slow, sustainable fashion to take the stage.
 You might wonder what makes the fashion industry one of the top polluters in the world in the world.
-Well here it is:
+Well here are a few impacts of fast fashion on the planet:

 - High carbon emissions